CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/creating-a-custom-view.md

 - supports OData V4
 - supports SAP HANA and Microsoft SQL Server
 - supports CompuTec AppEngine plugins
-- the CustomViews folder is available in the AppEngine installation directory, and ProgramData/CompuTec/AppEngine.
+- the <i>**CustomViews**</i> folder is available in the AppEngine installation directory, and ProgramData/CompuTec/AppEngine

 ## Usage

-### Create a custom view
+### Create a Custom View

-1. Open a plugin project in Visual Studio.
+1. Open a plugin project in Visual Studio
-2. Create a folder, e.g., CustomView (right-click on a Project → New Folder), and go to it.
+2. Create a folder, e.g., CustomView (right-click on a Project → New Folder), and go to it
-3. Open Terminal (View → Terminal).
+3. Open Terminal (View → Terminal)
-4. Navigate to the created folder.
+4. Navigate to the created folder
 5. Create a new custom view by using the following command in Terminal (named SalesOrderList in the following example):

     ```javascript